 Back then, it used to be a fun activity for us.
 But you know what that fun piggy bank activity taught us?

-Remember how Ma would give us a 5 ruppee coin everytime we helped her out in a chore or finished our homework on time?
-And then she would say “Put it in you piggy bank, once it fills up, you can buy that remote control car”
+Remember how Ma would give us a 5 rupee coin every time we helped her out in a chore or finished our homework on time?
+And then she would say “Put it in your piggy bank, once it fills up, you can buy that remote control car”

 Now, how can you apply that in reality?